Wayne Adams, Board Chair

 Artist | Arts Administrator

-Marianne Lettieri creates mixed media constructions and art installations that investigate shifts in individual and cultural values associated with everyday objects.
-Recent solo exhibitions include: House/Work at Peninsula Museum of Art; Evidence of Life at Doug Adams Gallery; Poetics of Disposability at Triton Museum of Art; and Changing Context at Azusa Pacific University.
-She is an artist in residence at Cubberley Artist Studio Program in Palo Alto, California.
-She has an M.F.A. in Spatial Arts from San Jose State University and B.F.A. in Printmaking and Drawing from University of Florida.
-Marianne is the founder of Arts of the Covenant, an organization for visual artists of faith in the San Francisco Bay Area.
+Marianne Lettieri is a studio artist and curator with significant experience in marketing communications, event planning, and non-profit arts management.
+She creates mixed media constructions and art installations that investigate individual and cultural values associated with everyday objects.
+Recent solo exhibitions include Reflections at Museum of Craft and Design, San Francisco (2016), House/Work at Peninsula Museum of Art, Burlingame, CA (2015), and Evidence of Life at Doug Adams Gallery, Berkeley, CA (2014) She is the 2017 recipient of the SVLaureate award for achievement in the arts and contribution to the cultural life of Silicon Valley.
+Marianne has an M.F.A. from San Jose State University and B.F.A. from University of Florida.
+She is the founder of Bay Area Creatives, an organization for visual artists of faith in the San Francisco Bay Area.

 Charlotte, North Carolina

 “I serve on CIVA’s Board of Director’s because I am excited to participate in the conversation about art and faith taking place in contemporary art today.”
 Allison explores the ephemeral nature of existence and the mystery of eternity through her ceramic sculptures and monoprints.
 Luce graduated with dual B.F.A. degrees in Painting and Art History from Ohio University and her M.F.A. from Hunter College, City University of New York.
 She currently lives and works in Charlotte, North Carolina where she is a studio artist and educator.
-She has shown her artwork in solo and group exhibitions nationally and internationally and her work is included in many private collections.
+She has shown her artwork in solo and group exhibitions nationally and internationally and her work is included in private and corporate collections.
+Luce is represented by Muse Gallery in Columbus, Ohio and on Hilton Head Island.
 She has been a resident artist in Denmark, Germany and Canada and has received numerous grants, awards and fellowships for her artwork.

 Artist | University Professor

 Artist Steve A. Prince is a native of New Orleans, Louisiana, and currently resides in Meadville, Pennsylvania, where he is an Assistant Professor of Art and Artist in Residence at Allegheny College.
+In the fall of 2017, Steve will serve as an assistant professor at Wayne State University, in Detroit, Michigan.
 He received his B.F.A. from Xavier University of Louisiana and his M.F.A. in printmaking and sculpture from Michigan State University.
 To Steve, “We are all living epistles, whether we want to be or not.”
 He has shown his art internationally in various solo, group, and juried exhibitions.
-Prince has created a number of public artworks such as an 8 x 16 foot wood relief cruciform sculpture titled “Make Me Over” at Christian High in Grand Rapids, Michigan, and he is the recipient of numerous awards and honors, including the 2010 Teacher of the Year for the City of Hampton Virginia.
-In addition to being an accomplished lecturer and preacher in both secular and sacred settings, Prince has conducted workshops internationally.
-He wants to take his visual ministry to the streets where art becomes a bridge to help people find their way from brokenness to beauty.
+Prince has created a number of public artworks, such as an 8 x 16 foot wood relief cruciform sculpture titled “Make Me Over” at Christian High in Grand Rapids, Michigan, and is the recipient of numerous awards and honors, including the 2010 Teacher of the Year for the City of Hampton, Virginia.
+An accomplished lecturer and preacher in both secular and sacred settings, Prince has conducted workshops across the U.S. and internationally.
+His goal is to take his visual ministry to the streets where art becomes a bridge to help people find their way from brokenness to beauty.
 Prince is represented by Eyekons Gallery in Grand Rapids, Michigan, ZuCot Gallery in Atlanta, Georgia, and owner of One Fish Studio LLC.

 Artist | University Professor